intel/neural-compressor/examples/pytorch/fx/object_detection/ssd_resnet34/ptq/README.md

           anno_dir: convert_dataset/annotations/instances_val2017.json
         ```
     Note: the npy file does not exist in current folder and will be generated after the progress is initialized.
 So please keep npy_dir path pointing to preprocessed/coco-1200-pt/NCHW/val2017/ in current folder, You can also use absolute path by adding your current path before preprocessed/coco-1200-pt/NCHW/val2017/.
-    Such as: /home/xxx/lpot/examples/pytorch/fx/object_detection/ssd_resnet34/ptq/preprocessed/coco-1200-pt/NCHW/val2017/
+    Such as: /home/xxx/neural_compressor/examples/pytorch/fx/object_detection/ssd_resnet34/ptq/preprocessed/coco-1200-pt/NCHW/val2017/
   2. edit python/main.py:
-    we import lpot in it.
+    we import neural_compressor in it.
   3. edit python/model/ssd_r34.py:
     we wrap functions with @torch.fx.wrap to avoid ops cannot be traced by fx mode.